 Avrom J Caplan PhD

-CCNY Professor of Biology
+CCNY Professor of Biology - on leave

 CUNY Associate University Dean For Research

 205 East 42nd Street

 New York , NY 10017

 graduate programs : Biochemistry and Biology (Molecular cellular and developmental biology)

 lab: Marshak J719/J723